 Congratulation!
 You are getting married and if you are like us, you are here for the frugal wedding tips we are going to offer.

-In this country it seems that wedding or anything related to weddings equal expensive price tags.
-From the venue to the dress, wedding cost a fortune.
+In this country, it seems that wedding or anything related to weddings equals expensive price tags.
+From the venue to the dress, a wedding cost a fortune.
 They offer loans to help you make your dream wedding come true.

 This reminds me to encourage you to read how to simplify our guest list because this will help you to have the right people on your wedding and help you bring your cost down.